Alwaki/alwaki.github.io/_pages/books.md

 ---
-permalink: /about
+permalink: /books
 layout: page
-title: About me
+title: Book Recommendations
 ---

 I've always enjoyed reading books.
 As such I've read quite a lot.
 Here are some of my recommendations for books, both in terms of engineering content and enjoyment.
 First off is educational content: